giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 -   `*` to go to an address in memory pointed to by a pointer
 - `->` Combination of, going inside of a structure `.` and `*` going to an address is.
 Basically from `(*n).number = 1;` to this `n->number`

 Every linked list has nodes and each node have two parts, the data section and the address section that holds the address of the next element in the list.

-Linked lists function as an array that can grow and shrink as needed, data items can be added at any locations in the list.

-The disadvantage is that to get to a node, we must traverse to all the way from the first node to the node that we require.
+The first and last node of a linked list are called the head and tail of the list, respectively.
+The tail node is a special node, where the next pointer is always pointing or linking to a null reference, indicating the end of the list.

 (2)